Frontpoint Vs. Simplisafe Vs. Protect America

 Equipment Cost & Quality Compared

-As I’ve purchased Frontpoint (new and old hardware), SimpliSafe 2, and SimpliSafe 3, I have a unique understanding of all of the systems.
-What I’ve learned is that cheaper isn’t always better.
-I’ve also learned that not all of SimpliSafe 2’s equipment is UL-listed and researchers have found security holes in the system.
-For this reason and others, I recommend SimpliSafe 3 over SimpliSafe 2.
-I also recommend the new Frontpoint hardware over their old hardware.
+As we’ve purchased Frontpoint (new and old hardware), SimpliSafe 2, and SimpliSafe 3, we have a unique understanding of all of the systems.
+What we’ve learned is that cheaper isn’t always better.
+We’ve also learned that not all of SimpliSafe 2’s equipment is UL-listed and researchers have found security holes in the system.1 For this reason and others, we recommend SimpliSafe 3 over SimpliSafe 2.
+We also recommend the new Frontpoint hardware over their old hardware.
 If you call into Frontpoint to order, this is the hardware you will receive unless you specifically ask for an older control panel.

 Equipment Included With Purchase